ocplatest/MCW-Machine-Learning/Whiteboard design session/WDS trainer guide - Machine Learning.md

 ## Abstract and learning objectives

-In this whiteboard design session, you will work with a group to design a solution that combines Azure Databricks with Azure Machine Learning service to build, train and deploy the machine learning and deep learning models.
-You will learn:
-- Use of automated machine learning and understanding of its capabilities
+In this whiteboard design session, you will work with a group to design and implement a solution that combines Azure Databricks with Azure Machine Learning service to build, train and deploy the machine learning and deep learning models.
+You will learn how to use automated machine learning, model lifecycle management from training to deployment, in batch and real-time inferencing scenarios, and construct deep learning models for Natural Language Processing (NLP) in text classification and forecasting against time-series data.
+Finally, you’ll learn to compare data with PyTorch and Keras for deep learning.
-- Use of model explainability features
-- Model lifecycle management from training in Azure Databricks to deployment for use in batch and real-time inferencing scenarios
-- Deep learning models for NLP in text classification and forecasting against time-series data
-- To compare PyTorch and Keras for deep learning

-At the end of this whiteboard design session, you will be better able to design solutions leveraging the Azure Machine Learning service and Azure Databricks.
+At the end of this workshop, you will have a deeper understanding of the capabilities and implementation solutions when leveraging the Azure Machine Learning service and Azure Databricks.

 ## Step 1: Review the customer case study